tldr-pages/tldr/pages/common/valgrind.md

 # valgrind

-> Wrapper to a set of expert tools for profiling, optimizing and debugging your programs.
+> Wrapper for a set of expert tools for profiling, optimizing and debugging programs.

 - Test `program` with a specified Valgrind tool: